IBM-Cloud/docs/runtimes/liberty/usingBetaFeatures.md

 </table>

-In order to use the Liberty beta features in Bluemix you will need to do either:
+In order to use the Liberty beta features in Bluemix you will need to do following:

 1. [Deploy a server directory or a packaged server](optionsForPushing.html) with one or more beta features enabled in the server.xml file as in the example that follows:
 ```